Eblakeiii/Pyber_Analysis/README.md

 ### 3 Conduct a social-media campaign.
 - carpool because it saves money and helps the environment
-- establish relationships with to promote ridership with Pyber such as with
+- establish relationships with to promote ridership with Pyber such as with 1) bars/restaurants; 2) doctors' offices; 3) auto mechanics and other vendors where rides would useful.
-*       bars/restaurants
-*       doctors' offices
-*       auto mechanics and other vendors where rides would useful